 Further instruction in the critical analysis and preparation of technical biology seminars.
 In addition, students will be assisted in the preparation of a bibliography and an outline of their senior biology seminars and will present a preview seminar to the class.
-Prerequisites: BIO110 and 111, or BIO101 and 102, BIO391, and junior standing; or permission of the instructor.
+Prerequisites: BIO 210, BIO 211, and junior standing.